awsdocs/aws-greengrass-developer-guide/doc_source/install-ggc.md

    installed:          1.11.0            (44) 111MB -
    ```

-1. To run the AWS IoT Greengrass snap, the following interfaces must be connected:
+1. To run the AWS IoT Greengrass snap, connect the following interfaces:
 **Important**
-`greengrass-support-no-container` must be connected first and never disconnected\.
+You must first connect `greengrass-support-no-container` and never disconnect it\.

    ```
    sudo snap connect aws-iot-greengrass:greengrass-support-no-container